Table of Contents

 Fortunately, you can take action to protect yourself, your brand, and your customers from even the most convincing phishing and spoofing attacks.
 That’s where authenticating your email with a properly formatted SPF record comes in.
+Continue reading for a full explanation of SPF records and how to create them.

 A Sender Policy Framework (SPF) is a type of Domain Name System text record (DNS TXT) that allows senders to specify which IP addresses are authorized to send email on behalf of a particular domain.